-In 2023/24, 75% of respondents reported that they had spoken to a member of staff.
+In 2024/25, 76% of respondents reported that they had spoken to a member of staff.
 Of these:

-- Over four fifths felt they were treated with respect, - Over two thirds felt they were treated fairly, - Just under four fifths thought staff were easy to understand and - Over two thirds felt staff were knowledgeable (Figure 1).
+- Over four fifths felt they were treated with respect, - Just under two thirds felt they were treated fairly, - Just under four fifths thought staff were easy to understand and - Just under two thirds felt staff were knowledgeable (Figure 1).